 It is anticipated that the Commission will make decisions on the applicant's certificate of need and route permit applications in spring 2025.
-The applicant plans to complete permitting by the end of the second quarter of 2025, including all federal, state, and local agency permits.
-ROW clearing would begin in the third quarter of 2025, with construction also expected to begin at that time.
-The HVTL is anticipated to be operational in the third quarter of 2027, and the full project, including the support substation, is anticipated to be operational in the third quarter of 2031.
+The applicant expects that permitting will be complete by the end of 2025, including all federal, state, and local agency permits.
+ROW clearing would begin in early 2026, with construction also expected to begin at that time.
+The HVTL is anticipated to be operational in the third quarter of 2028, and the full project, including the support substation, is anticipated to be operational in the third quarter of 2031.